KayEss/mkschroot/README.md

 The other options are:

 * `base-packages`: Packages that are to be installed in all chroots.
+* `defaults`: Default values for individual chroot configurations.
+* `http-proxy`: A HTTP proxy (probably an apt-cache) that should be used by `debootstrap` to fetch packages.
 * `root`: The directory where you want the chroots to be created in by default (override this using the `directory` setting within a chroot).
+* `schroot`: The schroot environments to be created.
 * `source`: Where the packages can be installed from.